wbamberg/idl-reference/docs/nsINavBookmarksService.md

          where the caller manages the indices of *all* items in the folder.
          You must always ensure each index is unique after a reordering.

- @param aItemId    The id of the item to modify
- @param aNewIndex  The new index

  @throws If aNewIndex is out of bounds.